Anthropology, Associate in Arts for Transfer

 To earn an AA-T in Anthropology, students must:

-- Complete 60 semester or 90 quarter CSU transferable units including the following:
+- Complete 60 semester or 90 quarter units that are eligible for transfer to California State University, including both of the following:

 a.
-Completion of the Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth (CSU GE-Breadth) requirements.
+The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth (CSU GE-Breadth) requirements.

-2. Obtain a minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework.
+b.
+The required coursework for the AA-T in Anthropology as listed in the Moorpark College catalog. - Obtain a minimum grade point average (GPA) of at least 2.0.
 While a minimum of 2.0 is required for admission, some transfer institutions and majors may require a higher GPA.
 Please consult with a counselor for more information.

-4. Complete requirements in residence.
-For students in the Ventura County Community College District, a minimum of 12 units must be completed in residency at the college granting the degree.
+- Complete requirements in residency.
+For students in the Ventura County Community College District, a minimum of 12 units must be completed in residence within the college district.

 Students transferring to a CSU campus that accepts the AA-T in Anthropology will be required to complete no more than 60 units after transfer to earn a bachelor’s degree (unless the major is a designated “high-unit” major at a particular campus).
 This degree may not be the best option for students intending to transfer to a particular CSU campus or to a university or college that is not part of the CSU system.
 Students should consult with a counselor to obtain more information on university admission and transfer requirements.